nepenth/knowledge-base/README.md

 ### Databases <a name="databases"></a>
-The Databases category provides information on managing and optimizing database systems, including query processing techniques and best practices.
-This category currently includes resources on Query Processing, covering topics related to efficient data retrieval and manipulation.
+The Databases category provides information on managing and optimizing data storage, with a focus on query processing techniques to improve database performance.
+This category currently includes resources on query processing, covering topics such as optimization, execution, and indexing.
 *Subcategories: Query Processing*
 *Items: 1*